 “Here at UCR, there’s so many research opportunities for undergrads!
-My lab studies the effects of a class of indoor flame retardants called polybrominated diphenyl ethers (PBDEs) on behaviors such as anxiety, social recognition, sociability and olfactory habituation to determine if PBDEs cause deficits in behavior by altering signals from the brain.”
+My lab studies the effects of a class of indoor flame retardants called polybrominated diphenyl ethers (PBDEs) on behaviors such as anxiety, social recognition, sociability, and olfactory habituation to determine if PBDEs cause deficits in behavior by altering signals from the brain.”

-FR Freshman Students TR Transfer Students
+FR First-Year Students TR Transfer Students

 Mentoring Summer Research Internship Program (MSRIP)

 (For rising third- and fourth-year students and some rising masters students from educationally and/or economically disadvantaged backgrounds)